Cooked-Rabbit/scratch-projects/README.md

 # scratch-projects
-This repository is used to storage my Scratch projects.
+Some Scratch projects.
+They use custom extensions, so they cannot be uploaded to Cocrea.